ModiaSim/SignalTables.jl/docs/src/index.md

 ## Release Notes

+### version 0.3.2

+- Add makie.jl to be used by Makie backends.
+- For backwards compatibilty to ModiaResult, also accept ENV["MODIA_PLOT_PACKAGE"] instead of ENV["SignalTablesPlotPackage"] to define plot package - at all places (some parts have been missing).

 ### Version 0.3.1

 - writeSignalTable(..): Do not store elements, that cannot be mapped to JSON + add _classVersion to signal table on file.